syncfusion-content/asp.netwebforms-docs/aspnet/SpellCheck/Modes.md

 ### Description

-SpellCheck provides the dialog mode option to perform the following spellcheck operations.
+SpellCheck provides the dialog mode option to perform the following spell check operations.

 * Ignore Once
 * Ignore All